KleoPadre/HandyMan/README.md

 HandyMan is a desktop application designed to help you manage and organize your photos and videos efficiently.
 It provides features to move short videos and screenshots to designated folders.

+For a detailed description of the project, please refer to the [DESCRIPTION.md](DESCRIPTION.md).

 ## Features

 - **Move Short Videos**: Automatically move videos shorter than 3 seconds to a specified destination folder.
 These short videos are often created from Live Photos on iPhones.